matthiaszimmermann/web3j_demo/README.md

 All accounts are unlocked and can be used for Ether transfers.

 There are a number of cases where the behavior of TestRPC differs from Geth, the official Ethereum client.
-It is therefore recommended to develop and test Ethereum application not only with TestRPC but also with Geth or other official implementations of the [https://github.com/ethereum/go-ethereum/wiki/Ethereum-Specification](Ethereum specification).
+It is therefore recommended to develop and test Ethereum application not only with TestRPC but also with Geth or other official implementations of the [Ethereum specification](https://github.com/ethereum/go-ethereum/wiki/Ethereum-Specification).

 ### Geth Client

-[https://github.com/ethereum/go-ethereum](Geth) is the reference implementation for a full Ethereum node that is implemented in the programming language Go.
+[Geth](https://github.com/ethereum/go-ethereum) is the reference implementation for a full Ethereum node that is implemented in the programming language Go.
 The Docker image provided with this repository patches the original Geth sources to minimize the waiting times for mining new blocks.
 This is useful to reduce waiting times during the development of Ethereum applications.

 Start with building the Geth Docker image from this repository's main directory.